LucasPeruchi/15-Puzzle-Game/README.md

 * npm run dev

-Link of the game if you want to give it a go and test your skills: [15 Puzzle Game](https://puzzle-game-15.firebaseapp.com)
+Link of the game if you want to give it a go and test your skills: [Teermo](https://puzzle-game-15.firebaseapp.com)

 Have fun!!